Omoda 7 Peview: Price, specs and boot space

 VED car tax will be at the standard rate – currently £195 a year – and with all versions comfortably under the £40,000 threshold for the government's expensive car tax supplement, there'll be no additional stings in the tail.

 Where you might find some financial pain is at the fuel pumps.
-WLTP fuel-economy figures for the Omoda 7 weren't available at the time of writing, but they're unlikely to be far off the Jaecoo 7's, given that they're the same engines powering a similar size of car.
+WLTP fuel-economy figures for the petrol Omoda 7 weren't available at the time of writing, but they're unlikely to be far off the Jaecoo 7's, given that they're the same engines powering a similar-sized car.

 With that in mind, we can expect around 37mpg from the entry-level petrol engine, which is underwhelming when competitors tend to be well into the 40s and in some cases nudging 50mpg.
-The SHS version will likely get a hilariously high MPG figure, because the WLTP regime is much too flattering for PHEVs.
+The SHS is rated at 47.1mpg, although what you get will vary wildly depending on how the car is used.

 Mind you, with an electric-only range of 56 miles, you might rarely need to kick the engine into life on a lot of shorter journeys.
 Keep it charged at home and on an EV electricity tariff with cheaper off-peak periods, and it'll be a very cheap way to get around.
 A full charge on a more standard tariff still won't be too expensive, coming in at just under a fiver.